javedsidq/download-files-from-s3-bucket/README.md

 2. config.json
 3. main.ipynb

-You need to put modifiy the information of the config.json file.
+You need to modify the information of the config.json file.
 Put your AWS secret and access keys in the config.json file and keep all the files in the same folder.
+Run the main.ipynb file in your Jupiter notebook.
+All files will gets downloaded in your same folder where the data is stored.

+Put your comments in discussion section.

 If facing any issues, you can let me know.